 Student Development staff members are privileged to interact with students outside the classroom and have an active role in encouraging those in various student leadership positions.
 Specific attention is given to equipping whole-life disciples of Jesus and fostering a Christ-centered community through co-curricular experiences.

-Focus: Joining God in mission to address the world’s greatest needs.
+These two chapel themes focus on cultivating Christ centered community while joining God in mission to address the world’s greatest needs.

 Students and staff at Prairie participate in a program simply called “Service.”
 There are two main goals for developing a service component on Prairie campus.
 The first goal is to learn to follow Jesus’ example when he “came not to be served but to serve” (Mat.20:28).
 We learn to serve by doing service.
 The second goal is to foster staff/student relationships.
 Through staff members working shoulder to shoulder with students we hope meaningful relationships develop between them.